jrfnl/clearPHP/rules/no-debug-code.md

 <!-- Performances -->
 # No Debug Code

-Debug code is be of several flavor :
+Debug code comes in several flavours:

 * `var_dump()` and `print_r()`
 * `print` or `echo` with information (i.e. `echo 'DEBUG';`.
 That includes HTML comments or `$debug` messages.
 * Helper functions or classes, such as Kint, php-ref, dump_r, Krumo, dBug.